 Standardized tests measure the same skills in the same way every time.
 The questions themselves may be different, but the content you need to know will be the same.
 There's really no point in taking a standardized test if you aren't ready.
 If you're unprepared, you won't do your best, and you'll want to take the test again anyway.

 If you're thinking about taking the test just "to see what it's like," take a practice test instead and save the registration fee.
+You can find free practice tests for the SAT, ACT, and PSAT here at Peterson's.

 Leave enough time for test preparation before the test